bst27/plaudern/README.md

 See the [examples](examples) directory for examples.

 # Build
-To build executables for multiple platforms you can use the build script at `scripts/build.sh`.
+To build executables for multiple platforms as well as the Angular based webinterface you can use the build script at `scripts/build.sh`.

+To simplify webinterface development jump into the `web` directory and use `ng serve --host 0.0.0.0 --disableHostCheck --open` to launch a hot-reloading webserver which is accessible from other devices, too.
+If you only want to make it available locally use `ng serve --open`.
+The webserver will proxy API requests to `http://localhost:8080` so make sure you have the backend up and running on this endpoint.